 Now, when I stress the importance of patterns and functions to K-8 math educators, I hear one of two comments:

-“Patterns are for really young kids”
+“Patterns are for young kids”

 “Functions aren’t until 8th grade.”

-Patterns and Functions in Elementary Math
+Patterns in Elementary Math

 As students extend their understanding to include skip counting, the patterns are still fairly obvious.
 The key is to ensure that students continue to notice patterns as they move into operations.